Vijay Arora: Career

+In the late 80s, he again found success on the small screen with his role as Meghnad Indrajit in the serial Ramayan, directed by Ramanand Sagar.
+He also appeared in the series Bharat Ek Khoj, directed by Shyam Benegal as Prince Salim/Emperor Jahangir.

 In 2001, he was seen in two serials, Lakeerein and Talaash, and Ketan Mehta's Pradhan Mantri.
 He acted in Jaana Na Dil Se Door, directed by Vijay Anand.
 Arora appeared in Gujarati cinema in films like Raja Harish Chandra, with Madhuri Dixit.
 He had acted in several Hindi and Gujarati plays.
 He did over 110 films and over 500 broadcast television serial episodes.

 Personal life

 Arora was married to ex-model and Miss India, Dilber Debara, and they have a son Farhad.
 Arora died on 2 February 2007 at his residence, due to a stomach ailment.